hsauro/GaugeSkia/README.md

 # GaugeSkia
 This is skia version of a GDI+ Gauge from Malonn

-The GDI+ version van be found at
+The GDI+ version can be found at

 https://github.com/XeGregory/Angular-Gauge